New Suite of AI Reports to be Available from Vendors

 - market extraction

-- shows a generous grid with adjustment on price per lot or price per unit of comparison
+- alternative shows a generous grid with adjustment on price per lot or price per unit

 Cost approach page